 At UNI, we are committed to providing equal and effective electronic and information technology access to all individuals.
 For more information, please visit our IT Accessibility site.
 The site includes details on closed captioning services; how to create accessible Word, PDF, and PowerPoint files; web accessibility; assistive technology support; and more.

-Disability Services at UNI
+Accessibility Services at UNI

 The Americans With Disabilities Act (ADA) provides that no qualified individual with a disability be denied access to or participation in services, programs, and activities at the University of Northern Iowa.
 This act applies to virtually all aspects of campus activities, including employment, student programming, and services provided to the community at large.
 As part of the University's campus-wide ADA compliance program, an accessibility webpage has been developed to link you with the many ADA and disability-related resources on campus.